tediko/art-gallery/README.md

 -   [GSAP library](https://gsap.com/docs/v3/) - **GSAP** is a JavaScript library for building high-performance animations that work in every major browser.
 - [Leaflet library](https://leafletjs.com/) - **Leaflet** is the leading open-source JavaScript library for mobile-friendly interactive maps.
 - [Font Awesome](https://fontawesome.com/) - **Font Awesome** is the icon library and toolkit.
+- [Vite](https://vitejs.dev/) - **Vite** is a build tool that aims to provide a faster and leaner development experience for modern web projects.
+It consists of two major parts: a *dev server*, and *build command* that bundles your code with *Rollup*.
 - [Webpack](https://webpack.js.org/) - **Webpack** is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
 - [CSS layout grid breakouts](https://ryanmulligan.dev/blog/layout-breakouts/) - Page layout structure using CSS Grid to get rid of redundant unnecessary containers.
 - [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) - The **`prefers-reduced-motion`**  is used to detect if a user has enabled a setting on their device to minimize the amount of non-essential motion.
 The setting is used to convey to the browser on the device that the user prefers an interface that removes, reduces, or replaces motion-based animations.